 Every day, nearly 200 people in the UK develop a condition that can lead to visual impairment or even partial blindness.
-AMD is the most common cause of irreversible sight loss in the UK and Europe – a new study by the British Medical Journal estimates that there are 1.2 million people in the UK (67 million in Europe) affected age-related macular degeneration and by 2050 this is expected to rise to 1.6 million (77 million in Europe).
+Age-related macular degeneration (AMD) is the most common cause of irreversible sight loss in the UK and Europe – a new study by the British Medical Journal estimates that there are 1.2 million people in the UK (67 million in Europe) affected age-related macular degeneration and by 2050 this is expected to rise to 1.6 million (77 million in Europe).

 The macula contains a few million specialised photoreceptor cells called cone cells.
-When someone develops AMD, the cone cells in the macular area become damaged and stop working as well as they should.
+When someone develops age-related macular degeneration (AMD), the cone cells in the macular area become damaged and stop working as well as they should.

-AMD develops as the eye ages – other risk factors include a family history of AMD, smoking, excessive exposure to UV light and screens.
-Maintaining a normal weight may be protective and research has indicated there is a role for foods that contain dietary pigments, such as blueberries and peppers.
+Age-related macular degeneration develops as the eye ages – other risk factors include a family history of AMD, smoking, excessive exposure to UV light and screens.
+Maintaining a normal weight may help to prevent AMD and research has indicated there is a role for foods that contain dietary pigments, such as blueberries and peppers.

-There are two main forms of AMD – ‘dry’ and ‘wet’.
+There are two main forms of age-related macular degeneration (AMD) – ‘dry’ and ‘wet’.
 Both wet and dry AMD only affect your central vision and will not affect your outer sight (peripheral vision).
 So, neither type alone will cause you to lose all of your sight.

-Dry AMD is less severe than wet, it progresses over years rather than months and causes more gradual loss of central vision.
-At its worst dry AMD causes a blank patch in the centre of your vision.
+Dry age-related macular degeneration is less severe than wet.
+It progresses over years rather than months and causes a more gradual loss of central vision.
+At its worst, dry AMD causes a blank patch in the centre of your vision.

-Wet AMD can develop very quickly (over days or weeks), causing serious changes to your central vision in a short period of time.
+Wet age-related macular degeneration can develop very quickly (over days or weeks), causing serious changes to your central vision in a short period of time.

 You should have your eyes tested as soon as you can if you start to experience any of these symptoms: